metaplex-foundation/docs/docs/02-tools/01-ios/getting-started.md

 - findNftsByCreator(creator, position = 1, callback)
 - findNftsByCandyMachine(candyMachine, version = 2, callback)

 All the methods return a callback.
-Its also posible to wrap them inside either RX, and async Result or Combine.
+It's also possible to wrap them inside either RX, and async Result or Combine.
 We only provide this interface since is the most compatible without forcing any specific framework.

 ### Your first request

-The following code snippet is the a basic one you can use to get NFTs from a publicKey.
-This use case maybe very common for a Wallet:
+The following code snippet is a basic one you can use to get NFTs from a publicKey.
+This use case maybe very common for a wallet:

 ```swift
 let ownerPublicKey = PublicKey(string: "5LeMDmNW6bQFWQjMhcTZnp6LVHTQQfUpY9jn6YH6RpyE")!